ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

 4. **Create the "Remote" Container**: Navigate to the "*Remote Explorer*" denoted by this file icon - <img src="fig_3.png" width="20"/>.

     At the top, there should be a drop bar (or just a bar if you have not downloaded the "Remote-SSH" extension) and choose "Containers."
-The first thing on the left window will show "Containers" and a short blurb about how to get started.
+If you have installed it correctly and correctly selected Docker, then the first icon on the left window should show "Containers" and a short blurb about how to get started (see below for reference).

     <img src="fig_8.png" width="400"/>

     At the bottom-most righthand corner of your screen, there is a green widget button (<img src="fig_9.png" width="20"/>) with two arrows facing each other.
 Click it and a prompt should pop up.
 Search for the command `Remote-Container: Open Folder in Container`.

-    It will then prompt you which folder you want to open, choose `cs225git/` (full path: `/home/[YOUR NETID]]/cs225git/`).
+    The pop-up will then prompt you which folder you want to open, choose `cs225git/` (full path: `/home/[YOUR NETID]]/cs225git/`).
 It will then prompt you again and choose the `From Dockerfile` option.

     ***Note**: If you don't find the `From  Dockerfile` option, check out [this](#trouble4) troubleshooting question.*

     Loading the docker container will take some time for the first time.
 This is expected.

-If it works, you can access your local files using VSCode and run them using the terminal inside your Docker container.
+If everything has installed correctly, you can access your local files using VSCode and run them using the terminal inside your Docker container.
 Visit the troubleshooting section if you have any questions!

 #
 <a name="fastx"></a>